Natasha Sayce-Zelem

+On 5 May 2024, it was announced that Natasha Sayce-Zelem would have her name engraved on a new sculpture, Ribbons, in Leeds city centre.
+Designed by Pippa Hale, the sculpture will celebrate 383 women past and present who have contributed to the city as chosen by the public.
+When asked about the sculpture, Sayce-Zelem commented “Leeds is home.
+The city’s bold ambitions, proud independent spirit, and vibrant culture have profoundly influenced the person I’ve become.
+Born, raised, and educated here, Leeds is also where I forged my career in technology.
+It’s an honour to represent our inclusive Leeds Tech community with this prestigious accolade.”

 Early life and education

 Natasha was born in Leeds in 1983.
 Her father Eugene Zelem was a props master in film and television.
 Her mother emigrated from Poland to Leeds.
 She has one sister, Helena who also works in a digital career.

 Sayce-Zelem graduated with a first class degree from the Northern Film School where she specialised in producing and editing.

 Career

 Prior to working in technology and digital development, Natasha Sayce-Zelem began her career as a freelance music photographer, working with acts such as David Bowie and Rage Against the Machine.
 She has gone on to work at various technology and media companies, including ITV, BBC, Sky and Amazon.

 Sayce-Zelem founded 'Empowering Women with Tech' to highlight and improve upon the lack of visible female role models working in STEM, and help women begin their careers in the field.
-Over 1000 people have attended an Empowering Women with Tech event, with past speakers including Dr Sue Black, Samantha Payne, Linda Liukas and Sarah Beeny.
+Over 10,000 people have attended an Empowering Women with Tech event, with past speakers including Dr Sue Black, Samantha Payne, Linda Liukas and Sarah Beeny.

 In October 2017, Sayce-Zelem won 'STEM Leader of the Year' for Yorkshire, North East and Scotland and has written nationally for Business Cloud, Huffington Post and i Newspaper.